r-leyshon/ptspotter/README.md

 * Prefers assign over <<- with position parameter.
 * adj_file_nos uses filename hashes for part filename duplication in the target directory (when some files have been named and some have not).
+* adj_file_nos uses hashes to prevent duplicate file names.
+Matters when passing the output of sequence_file_ops to adj_file_nos, which deletes files inadvertently if identical <0-9>filenames are found.
+Note that this issue exists despite the sequential filenames resulting in unique filenames.

 ### Version 0.1